Kinnex78/Active-Directory-Home-Lab/docs/06-client1-win10-domain-join.md

 Then, i typed in the Domain Controller and the Computer Domain again.
 ![Domain-Join2](screenshots/31-typing-in-domain-infos.png)

-and finally logged in with the User's credentials (Domain Admin)
+and finally logged in with the User's credentials (Domain Admin), but instad of "LAB/Wolffried-admin" i typed in wolffried-admin@lab.local.
 ![Domain-Log-on](screenshots/32-logging-in-domain.png)

 So now it forces a restart.